mviereck/x11docker/README.md

 ```

 # Troubleshooting
-For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal. x11docker shows warnings if something is insecure, missing or going wrong.
-Use option `--verbose` to see logfile output, too.
-Get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).
+For troubleshooting, run `x11docker` or `x11docker-gui` in a terminal.
+ - x11docker shows warnings if something is insecure, missing or going wrong.
+ - Use option `--verbose` to see logfile output, too.
+   - Use options `--stdout --stderr` without `--verbose` to see only application output.
+ - Some applications need more privileges or capabilities than x11docker provides as default.
+   - Reduce container isolation with options `--hostipc --hostnet --cap-default` and try again.
+If the application runs, reduce this options to encircle the issue.
+ - Get help in the [issue tracker](https://github.com/mviereck/x11docker/issues).

 # Dependencies
 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core, it only needs an `X` server and, of course, [`docker`](https://www.docker.com/) to run docker images on X.